LSanten/LSanten.github.io/_mms-md/WORK-CULTURE-MEDIEVAL-STONAGE-NOW.md

 During the middle ages, people took many hours of breaks between work bursts.
 Also, it seems that when non-colonized communities work, they work in bursts.
 One day with 8 hours pushing a big project.
 The next day only one hour or two.
 Then a day of four hours. then rest.
 This is imagining by remembering!

+Also see more about the profitability of the 8hr work week under [WORK-WEEK-A](WORK-WEEK-A.md).

 _______

 #from-louis #radical-imagening